jquense/teaspoon/README.md

 Renders the first element of the Collection into the DOM using `ReactDom.render`.
 By default the component won't be added to the page `document`, you can pass `true` as the first parameter to render into the document.body.
-Additional you can provide your own DOM node to mount the component into.
+Additionally you can provide your own DOM node to mount the component into and/or a `context` object.

 `render()` returns a new _InstanceCollection_